 Cosmologists puzzle over exotic concepts like string theory, dark matter and dark energy and whether there is one universe or many (sometimes called the multiverse).
 While other aspects astronomy deal with individual objects and phenomena or collections of objects, cosmology spans the entire universe from birth to death, with a wealth of mysteries at every stage.
-[7 Surprising Facts About the Universe]

 History of cosmology & astronomy

 Humanity's understanding of the universe has evolved significantly over time.
 In the early history of astronomy, Earth was regarded as the center of all things, with planets and stars orbiting it.
 In the 16th century, Polish scientist Nicolaus Copernicus suggested that Earth and the other planets in the solar system in fact orbited the sun, creating a profound shift in the understanding of the cosmos, according to The Royal Society (opens in new tab).
 In the late 17th century, Isaac Newton calculated how the forces between planets — specifically the gravitational forces — interacted.

 Edwin Hubble calculated the distance to a fuzzy nebulous object in the sky and determined that it lay outside of the Milky Way, proving our galaxy to be a small drop in the enormous universe, according to Scientific American (opens in new tab).
 Using General Relativity to lay the framework, Hubble measured other galaxies and determined that they were rushing away from the us, leading him to conclude that the universe was not static but expanding.